What is Gilbert's syndrome?

 • It is often diagnosed incidentally during a routine per-employee check-up.

 • Jaundice may only be seen during an intercurrent illness.
-It may be exacerbated by periods of fasting, alcohol, oestrogen, acute illness even like sore throat etc.
+It may be exacerbated by periods of fasting, alcohol, estrogen, acute illness even sore throat, etc.

 Investigations: